|The Priory / Le Prieuré||Self Catering||Flexible||6||12||4||Pull-out beds available in some of the bedrooms|

 |Why this location?||This is the area I live in and I love it here!|

 Take a walk by the river and through the small nature reserve, visit the old chateau ruins built by William the Conqueror's brother.
-Buy your fresh fruit and veg at the weekly Saturday market, have a coffee or a beer in the Bar des Sports, maybe stay for lunch or have a traditional sandwich saucisse avec frites from the market grill.
+Buy your fresh fruit and veg at the weekly Saturday market, have a coffee or a beer in one of the four cafe/bars, maybe stay for lunch or have a traditional sandwich saucisse avec frites from the market grill.

 Positioned high up, the magnificent cathedral of Coutances is well worth a visit and can been seen long before you reach the town, and as it is situated in the centre of the town, you will find several restaurants and shops to visit.
 The public garden here is a definite must-see and has a small play area for younger children.

 Coutances is approximately 20 minutes drive from Gavray (18km).

 Spend a day at the beach.
 Here in Saint-Martin the beach is long, with plenty of space for everyone and is rarely crowded.
 The beach slopes gently out to sea so it perfectly safe with no strong currents or deep ledges.
 Take a walk along the prom or head back from the sea behind the beachfront properties to find a tennis court and bicycles for hire (summer season only).
 There are cafes and places to buy ice cream here as well as a small grocery shop and the usual beach-accessories shops.
 There are life guards at key times during the summer months.